rss2023/web-prod/_attending/inclusion.md

 <br>

-Additionally, Inclusion@RSS will have several  "Coffee Break"  meetups in the gather.town space.
+Additionally, Inclusion@RSS will have several   meetups in the gather.town space.
 These are:
-* Black in Robotics meetup on Monday 7/12 at 11:30-12:30 ET;
+* Black in Robotics "Coffee Break"  meetup on Monday 7/12 at 11:30-12:30 ET/ 8:30-9:30 PT.
 * Women in Robotics event (tentatively in the same time on Tuesday);
-* Queer in AI meetup on Wednesday 7/14 at 11:30-12:30 ET.
+* Queer in AI "Fireside Chat" on Wednesday 7/14 at 9:00 ET/06:00 PT.

 For additional details, please see the event's [website](https://sites.google.com/andrew.cmu.edu/inclusion-2021).